 Introduce the problem based learning format and team learning

 Lectures, flipped classroom, small group discussions,

-Practicals involving dissection, microscopy, skin scrapings, review of radiographic and ultrasound images of the gut, clinical examination of various species, problem based learning cases
+Practicals involving dissection, microscopy, review of radiographic and ultrasound images of the gut, clinical examination of various species, problem based learning cases

 2-3 lectures per week, 2-3 hours practical per week and PBL hrs

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.